Nanoscopy of surface polarization with oblique dipole orientations: Near-field characterization of uniaxial dipole sheets

-The dipole induced in an s-SNOM tip with elongated geometry aligned to the $\hat{\mathbf z}$ axis, $\mathbf p = p\hat{\mathbf z}$, is modeled in the PDM as the response of a sphere of polarizability $\alpha(\omega)$.
-The $z$ component of the total field acting on the tip may be expanded in terms of an external contribution $E_{0,z}$ and a contribution coming from the dipole's radiation reflected back into itself:
+We consider a metallic tip brought close to the sheet as in Fig.~\ref{fig:optical_configurations}\pnl{b}, aligned along the surface normal.
+The elongated tip geometry results in a dominant polarization towards the OOP direction.
+The dipole induced in the tip is modeled in the PDM as the response of a sphere of polarizability $\alpha(\omega)$.
+The OOP component of the total field acting on the tip may be expanded in terms of an external contribution $E_{0,{\perp}}$ and a contribution coming from the dipole's radiation reflected back into itself: